 For a completely severed finger:

-* Wrap hand in a clean cloth or towel.
-It does not have to be sterile—jus
+- Wrap hand in a clean cloth or towel.
+It does not have to be sterile—just clean.

 Regardless of whether the finger is severed or still somewhat attached, Dr. Miller said if at all possible, try and find a hospital that has a doctor specifically trained in hand surgery.
 However, time is of the essence.
 Go to the nearest emergency room for assistance in finding a facility with a hand surgeon and to care for you in the interim.